U.S. House Democrats send sweeping climate, health and tax legislation to Biden - NewsBreak

 Congress has used the process to enact 22 laws since 1980, according to the Congressional Research Service.

-The post U.S. House Democrats send sweeping climate, health and tax legislation to Biden appeared first on Daily Montanan .
+The post U.S. House Democrats send sweeping climate, health and tax legislation to Biden appeared first on Virginia Mercury .

 Comments / 0